mlswg/mls-federation/draft-ietf-mls-federation.md

 OPEN QUESTION: How server assist could be used with multiple servers? how the server state is shared and synced ?

-##Authentication service
+## Authentication Service
-There is no change needed for the authentication service, however the authentication in a federated environment becomes more important.
+There is no change needed for the Authentication Service, however authentication in a federated environment becomes more important.
 The ideal solution would be using a shared transparency log like {{KeyTransparency}}.

 # Message format
-The encrypted message payload is defined in the MLS protocol document {{MLSPROTO}}, in order to get federation between different systems, the identity key and user init key retrieval MUST be defined as well.
-The identity key can always be included in the user init key response.
+The encrypted message payload is defined in the MLS protocol document {{MLSPROTO}}, in order to get federation between different systems, the identity key and client init key retrieval MUST be defined as well.
+The identity key can always be included in the client init key response.

 ~~~~~
 enum {